MaybeItsAdam/solana-multitool/README.md

 ## Getting started

-copy the .env.example to .env with your own quicknode endpoint build getswaps.go and move it to the /bin folder use the python files to achieve desired outcome
+in the root /config/ copy the .env.example to .env with your own rpc endpoint build getswaps.go and move it to the /bin/ folder use the python files to achieve desired outcome

 ## How to use the Tools

 todo:
-  - fill this out
-  - redirect binaries to the right folder
+  - implement thorough testing
+  - documentation properly
+  - stop defaults being defined in multiple places